moonstreet/moonstreet/content/posts/libvirt.md

 ## KVM, QEMU, libvirt: lost in the limbo

-KVM (like Xen, ESXi and Hyper-V) is a type 1 hypervisor.
-A hypervisor is software that creates and runs virtual machines.
-Type 1 hypervisors run directly on the hardware.
-So first the hypervisor is loaded which then loads the OS.
-Or is it?
-Not really as [this](https://medium.com/teamresellerclub/type-1-and-type-2-hypervisors-what-makes-them-different-6a1755d6ae2c) article states.
-KVM turns Linux to a type 1 hypervisor, but at the same time runs a fully functional OS.
-Which makes the type 1 or type 2 discussion a bit weird.
+To refresh the memory a bit, a hypervisor is software that creates and runs virtual machines.
+Type 1 hypervisors (like Xen, ESXi and Hyper-V) run directly on the hardware.
+Type 2 hypervisors (Parallels, Virtualbox, Vmware Fusion) run on top of an OS.
+KVM turns Linux into a type 1 hypervisor, but at the same time runs a fully functional OS.
+So it is a special case of a hypervisor.

-KVM provides device abstraction but no processor emulation.
+KVM provides device abstraction but does not emulate a machine.
 It exposes the /dev/kvm interface, which a user mode host can then use to:
  * Bootstrap an iso (set up theguest VM address space)
  * Feed the guest simulated I/O
  * Map the guest's video display back onto the system host

 On Linux, QEMU is one such userspace host.
 QEMU uses KVM when available to virtualize guests at near-native speeds, but otherwise falls back to software-only emulation.

 The last piece of the puzzle is [libvirt](https://wiki.libvirt.org/page/FAQ#What_is_libvirt.3F) Libvirt provides a convenient way to storage and network interface management for virtual machines.
 Libvirt includes an API library, a daemon (libvirtd), and a command line utility (virsh).

 Gnome Boxes uses libvirt, as does Vagrant.
 Hence the blog title: using Vagrant with the libvirt plugin.